daehwa00/daehwa00/README.md

   - Engaged in the Goyang-City Business Funding Project.
   - Published "VoiceKey: Real-time Compression Encoding and Quantization for Voice Authentication Model on Edge Devices" at The 4th Korea Artificial Intelligence Conference.

-📖 **Deep Learning Bible**
+📖 **Deep Learning Bible Author**
 - **Specialization**: [Reinforcement Learning](https://wikidocs.net/book/7888), [Classification](https://wikidocs.net/book/7887), [Object Detection](https://wikidocs.net/book/7721), [Representation Learning](https://wikidocs.net/book/9091)
-- **Overview**: The "Deep Learning Bible" is a comprehensive guide that delves deep into the intricacies of reinforcement learning.
+- **Overview**: The "Deep Learning Bible" is a comprehensive guide that delves deep into the intricacies of deep learning.
 It provides readers with both theoretical knowledge and practical applications, bridging the gap between academia and industry.
 - **Highlights**:
-  - Detailed explanations of fundamental Deep Reinforcement Learning algorithms.
+  - Detailed explanations of fundamental Deep Learning algorithms.
   - Hands-on examples and code snippets to help readers implement learned concepts.
   - Collaborative efforts with leading experts in the field to ensure accuracy and relevance.